NanomatchGmbH/nanomatch-release/README.md

 # Nanomatch Release Repository

 This repository contains environment definitions to install our software and instructions to mirror our repository offline in case you are running our software in an air-gapped setup.
+Start off by cloning the repository: `git clone git@github.com:NanomatchGmbH/nanomatch-release.git`.
+In case we release new versions you can always just `git pull`.

 ## Versioning